Economy of Puerto Rico: Healthcare

-The healthcare system in Puerto Rico is quite robust and advanced.
+In 2022, Puerto Rico experienced a higher death rate than in the aftermath of Hurricane Maria in 2017.
+This increase was attributed to several factors, including the COVID-19 pandemic, chronic health conditions, and ongoing challenges within the island's healthcare system.
+Years of economic hardship and natural disasters have led to a decline in healthcare resources, with many medical professionals and younger residents leaving the island.
+This has resulted in an older population with limited access to care.
+Systemic issues such as ambulance delays and hospital shortages contributed to preventable deaths.
+Overall, Puerto Rico's mortality rate in 2022 exceeded that of the mainland United States.
+The Washington Post reported on elevated death rates in Puerto Rico as a result of its "crumbling healthcare system".

 The system meets the regulations of the U.S. Department of Health and Human Services which has jurisdiction over the island, and the local Department of Health of Puerto Rico.
 Medical offices within walking distance are common in urban areas as well as walk-in clinics, urgent care, emergency rooms, and hospitals.
 There are specialized hospitals for cardiovascular diseases, cancer treatment, children (pediatrics), psychiatric care, and veterans.
 Every medical specialty is covered in the island thanks to the different medical schools on the island, including the University of Puerto Rico School of Medicine, the Universidad Central del Caribe School of Medicine (UCCSoM), the Ponce School of Medicine, and the San Juan Bautista School of Medicine.

 Veterinary healthcare is provided by private veterinarians, clinics, and animal hospitals which are common and scattered all over the island.

 Postal service and shipping

 The United States Postal Service has at least one postal office in each municipality in Puerto Rico with the island using zip codes as its postal code system.
 DHL, FedEx, and UPS have well established operations on the island.

 Shipping cargo is expensive, as Puerto Rico is restricted to using the United States Merchant Marine when shipping from and to the United States, as per the Merchant Marine Act of 1920 (the Jones Act).